jose-de-souza/near-christ/backend/README.md

 - Adoration third (dependent on Diocese and Parish)
 - Crusade last (dependent on Diocese and Parish)

-This ensures that you can safely run the DROP TABLE commands without foreign key errors and then recreate them in the correct dependency order.
+This ensures that  can safely run the DROP TABLE commands without foreign key errors and then recreate them in the correct dependency order.

 ## Composer
 ### Run compose require commands on the project root before commiting